olmax99/pyathenastack/README.md

 #### 1. Set the applications run mode

 There are two ways of running the app in development mode.
-By default the `web` container will run in sleep, and flask is invoked in debug.

 1. If you want to run the Flask app directly from nginx/uwsgi, comment out the line starting with `command: ...` in `dockerflaskapi/docker-compose.development.yml`: